codefellows/seattle-code-301n24/curriculum/class-06/lab/README.md

 ## Submission Instructions

 1. Complete your Feature Tasks for the lab, according to the Trello cards.
-1. Create a PR back to the `main` branch of your repository, and merge it cleanly.
+1. Create a PR back to the `main` branch of your repository, showing ALL your work, and merge it cleanly.
 1. On Canvas, submit a link to your PR.
 Add a comment in your Canvas assignment which includes the following:
     - A link to the deployed version of your latest code.
     - A link to your public Trello board.